Slifer64/novel-DMP-constraints/experiments/README.md

 ---
 ## Handover
-The function that executes the handover is `void HandoverExperiment::execute()` in the file `handover/handover_experiment.cpp`.
+The core function that executes the handover is `void HandoverExperiment::execute()` in the file `handover/handover_experiment.cpp`.
 The  parameters for the proposed on-line optimization are defined in `handover/handover_params.yaml` We use the pretrained DMP model `handover/handover_gmp_model.bin`